top of page

 indoor mold

 Currently, there are no EPA regulations or standards for airborne mold contaminants.
-Instead, industry convention is to categorize mold issues based on how the indoor mold profile compared to outdoors, what types and quantities of indoor molds are present and industry experience.
-Because of this lack of specific threshold values to define a mold problem it is absolutely critical to have a mold expert with the appropriate understanding and experience to carefully design a test plan and to explain the meaning and significance of the findings.
+Instead, industry convention is to categorize mold issues based on how the indoor mold profile compares to the outdoor profile, what types and quantities of indoor molds are present and industry experience and norms.
+Because of the lack of specific threshold values to define a mold problem it is absolutely critical to have an expert mold specialist with the appropriate understanding and experience to carefully design a test plan and to explain the meaning and significance of the findings.

 Mold testing may be performed as part of a Home Inspection or as a stand-alone service.
 For home buyers, we recommend you consider adding mold testing to your home inspection if there are areas of concern or to simply provide you with peace of mind that you are buying a healthy home.